-Morning and evening healthy snacks must be provided by parents for children enrolled in Early Childhood programs.
+Healthy snacks and lunch must be provided by parents for children enrolled in Early Childhood programs following USDA guidelines.
 Please provide your child with several healthy selections to choose from.
 A healthy balanced lunch including sufficient protein for the noon meal must also be brought from home.
 Parents should bring the child's lunch along with labeled water bottle each day to the center in a lunch box and all belongings should be labeled with the child's name.
 Drinking water is always easily available to our children in each classroom throughout the day to refill labeled water bottles.